skiphansen/panog2_ldr/README.md

 ## Flash \<filename> \<flash adr>

 The flash command programs flash with the specified file from the TFTP server.
-The start address must be on an [erase boundary](https://github.com/skiphansen/panog2_ldr/edit/master/README.md#erase-boundaries) unless autoerase is turned OFF.
+The start address should be on an [erase boundary](https://github.com/skiphansen/panog2_ldr#erase-boundaries) unless autoerase is turned OFF.

 If autoerase is on flash is erased automatically as needed.